scale-it/algo-builder/docs/py-teal.md

       await deployer.loadLogic("dynamic-fee.py", [], scInitParam);

 - PyTeal code uses `algobpy` module to parse and use external parameter.
+- Example below shows how you can use external paramters in PyTeal code
 - `parseArgs` function overwrites the `scParam` object with `external parameters` object in below example.

       from algobpy.parse import parseArgs